mdmtk/docs/edge/source/guide/MX/interface.md

-# MX Binding Interface
+# MX Management System Interface

-In order to communicate with the MX Framework you must setup a binding to the service.
+In order to communicate with the MXMS, you must setup a binding to the service.
 Once this reference is established you can then:

 * Send XML to change device behavior or configuration
 * Query for current device and framework settings
-* Process results sent back from MX
+* Process results sent back from the MXMS

 ## Requirements